CasperLabs/stests/docs/generators.md

     Number of user accounts to dynamically generate & use for transfer simulations.

 - `--faucet-initial-clx-balance`
-    - Initial CLX balance of run faucet account.
+    - Initial CSPR balance of run faucet account.

 - `--contract-initial-clx-balance`
-    - Initial CLX balance of contract account.
+    - Initial CSPR balance of contract account.

 - `--user-initial-clx-balance`
-    - Initial CLX balance of user accounts.
+    - Initial CSPR balance of user accounts.